Tyler Reddick: Camping World Truck Series

-In November 2013, it was announced that Reddick had been signed by Brad Keselowski Racing to compete in the Camping World Truck Series; he was scheduled to drive the team's No. 19 Ford in sixteen events in the series in 2014, before running the full series schedule for the team in 2015.
+In November 2013, it was announced that Reddick had been signed by Brad Keselowski Racing to compete in the Camping World Truck Series; he was scheduled to drive the team's No. 19 Ford in 16 events in the series in 2014, before running the full series schedule for the team in 2015.
 On February 20, 2015, Reddick got his first career victory in the Camping World Truck Series at Daytona.
 On May 29, he got his second career victory in the Truck Series at Dover.
 He led the points during the later stages of the summer until wrecking at Mosport, at which point he surrendered the lead to eventual champion Erik Jones.
-He ultimately finished second in his first full year of competition.
+He ultimately finished 2nd in his first full year of competition.

 In 2016, Reddick returned to BKR, switching the No. 19 to the No. 29, with his new BKR teammate Hemric using his previous No. 19.
-He started the season with a crash at Daytona, finishing eighteenth.
+He started the season with a crash at Daytona, finishing 18th.
 He would have been in contention for the championship in 2016, but he failed to make it into the playoffs.
-He won at Las Vegas, for his first victory of the season.
+He won at Las Vegas for his first victory of the season.
 On November 10, 2016, it was announced that Reddick would not return to BKR next season.

 Xfinity Series

 Eight days after the BKR announcement, Reddick joined Chip Ganassi Racing to drive the No. 42 Chevrolet Camaro in the Xfinity Series on a part-time basis starting in 2017.
-That September, he won his first Xfinity race at Kentucky Speedway after leading 66 laps and winning with a fourteen-second advantage over teammate Brennan Poole.
+That September, he won his first Xfinity race at Kentucky Speedway after leading 66 laps and winning with a 14-second advantage over teammate Brennan Poole.
 A month later, Reddick won his first Xfinity pole at Kansas Speedway.